Tips On Voice Equalization

 If your voice sounds quite thin, boosting the fundamental frequencies can thicken it up, giving a richer, fuller sound.
 However, too much boosting in this area can lead to boominess, so be careful.

-The vowels contain most of the power of the voice and so, if your voice recording is sounding a bit weak, it is often a good idea to boost them.
+The vowels contain most of the power of the voice and so, if your voice recording is sounding a bit weak, it is often a good idea to boost and vocal enhance them.

-Boost frequencies in the 1.5KHz and 4KHz to improve the clarity of your voice recordings, try boosting different frequencies in this range to work out what works best for the voice you're working on.
+Boost frequencies in the 1.5KHz and 4KHz to improve the clarity of your voice recordings, try boosting different frequencies in this range to work out what works best for the vocal EQ you're working on.

 Sibilance occurs when we say “ess” sounds.
 These consonants are high in energy and amplitude and are unpleasant and sometimes painful to listen to.